urbanus-dev/se-assignment-2-introduction-to-software-engineering-urbanus-dev/README.md

 **Project Phases:** Each phase must be completed before the next begins.

-#Compare and contrast the Agile and Waterfall models of software development.
-What are the key differences, and in what scenarios might each be preferred?
+**Question 5 Compare and contrast the Agile and Waterfall models of software development.
+What are the key differences, and in what scenarios might each be preferred?**

 **Key Differences:**
 **Approach:**